 Creating a Transfer of Retention Plan for Orthodontists in Your Network

-For orthodontists to whom you refer preferentially, I recommend having a discussion about their ideas and preferences regarding retention in general if you have not already done so, and transferring retention responsibility specifically.
+For orthodontists to whom you refer preferentially, if you haven’t already done so, I recommend having a discussion about their ideas and preferences regarding retention, generally, and transferring retention responsibility specifically.

-Since most orthodontists recommend what amounts to life-time retention and most also have a defined time after active treatment that they will monitor retention, it makes sense that you should have a plan for transitioning that responsibility from the orthodontist to you.
+Because most orthodontists recommend what amounts to lifetime retention, and most also have a defined time after active treatment that they’ll monitor retention, it makes sense that you should have a plan for transitioning that responsibility from the orthodontist to you.

 Your discussion should include: